DevangThakkar/wordle_archive/README.md

 ## How did I do it?

-This project would not have been possible without [Selenium](https://github.com/SeleniumHQ/selenium) and [libfaketime](libfaketime).
+This project would not have been possible without [Selenium](https://github.com/SeleniumHQ/selenium).
 I figured out that if I changed my computer time to a previous date, I could trick Wordle into allowing me to access the Wordle for the day.
 I was not ready to do that manually for 200+ Wordles so far, so I am glad `libfaketime` exists.
 I have the answers in plain text in the source code because I don't care, especially since there are many ways to cheat already.

 ## Rules